Any kind or size light. One light or many. Think about what will impress the judges. Think about how cleverly the light (s) is (are) turned off.

 Yes, as long as they are not hazardous.
 For example, fog is allowed but steam that is hot enough to burn someone is not allowed.

-Any physical touching or action to continue the operation of the machine through human interaction after the machine begins its Contest run.
+Any physical touching or action to continue the operation of the machine after the machine begins a Contest run.
+Multiple touches/human interventions on the same step in the same Contest run count as a single touch.

 Example: Your machine stops because one step does not trigger another.
 A team member interacts with the machine through a physical touch or other device to trigger any steps that follow.